About Norcross

 Jail & Inmate Records

-The Gwinnett County Detention Center serves as the primary jail facility for the area, processing individuals arrested throughout Gwinnett County.
+The Gwinnett County Detention Center is the primary jail facility for the area, processing individuals arrested throughout Gwinnett County.
 Anyone looking for information on current inmates can use the online lookup tool provided by the Sheriff's Office.
 Visitation at the facility requires advance scheduling and strict adherence to established guidelines.
 Georgia's bond and bail system allows for cash bonds or arrangements through a bail bondsman, and details about recent arrests are available through the Sheriff's Office website.

 Arrest Records